 The board will review these documents without holding a hearing.
 If your documents are in order, the board will typically approve your settlement.

 Workers’ comp settlements do not become final until they are approved by the board.
 So you can always cancel your settlement before then, even if you've already signed and filed the settlement paperwork.
-However, once the board approves your settlement, it becomes final and you can’t change your mind.

 Because of the finality of settlements, you should strongly consider contacting a Georgia workers’ comp lawyer before you sign anything.
 Many workers underestimate the value of their workers’ comp claims or settle their claims too early.
 A lawyer will evaluate your claim, negotiate a fair settlement, and ensure that your documents are completed correctly.

-Calculating settlement values is an art—you can’t simply type a few numbers in an online settlement calculator.
-Instead, your claim’s settlement value will depend on a series of factors, including the severity of your injuries, whether there is conflicting evidence in your case, and whether you can return to work.
+Calculating settlement values is an art—you can’t simply type a few numbers into an online settlement calculator.
+Instead, your claim’s settlement value will depend on a variety of factors, including the severity of your injuries, whether there is conflicting evidence in your case, and whether you can return to work.
 To get a general idea of how much you might be entitled to, see our article on Georgia workers’ comp benefits.
 However, only a lawyer familiar with your case can tell you whether a particular settlement offer is fair.

 Certain items will be deducted from your settlement check, depending on the nature of your claim.
 These costs may include: